 Once you’re on the topic of preplanning, explain to your parents what it means and whom it affects.
 Help them understand the benefits of preplanning, and how it can save surviving family members from sudden financial burdens and stressful decisions during an already emotional time.

-3. Pay attention for signs of stress.
+4. Watch for signs of stress.

 You’ve given them a lot of information to consider.
 Give them time to reflect on the conversation alone or with their significant other.

-Once time has passed, find ways to bring it up again.
-Offer to help them get started by researching local funeral homes that offer preplanning.
-Or, consider providing them with the resources they need to research in solitude.
+Whether they’re ready to preplan right away or need some time, help them research local funeral homes that offer preplanning or provide them with the resources they need to research in solitude.

-Editor’s note: This post was originally published in 2016, and has been updated for 2018 to be more comprehensive.
+Editor’s note: This post was originally published in 2018 and has been updated for comprehensiveness.